-- If subsection D1section 17.88.040.D.1 of this section is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of section 17.88.060, "Provisions For Flood Hazard Reduction", of this article. - 3.
-No use of restricted use chemicals or soil sterilants will be allowed within one hundred feet (100') of the mean high waterhigh-water mark on any property within the City limits at any time. - 4.
-No use of pesticides, herbicides, or fertilizers will be allowed within twenty fivetwenty-five feet (25') of the mean high water mark on any property within the City limits unless approved by the City Arborist. - 5.
-All applications of herbicides and/or pesticides within one hundred feet (100') of the mean high water mark, but not within twenty five feet (25') of the mean high water mark, must be done by a licensed applicator and applied at the minimum application rates. - 6.
-Application times for herbicides and/or pesticides will be limited to two (2) times a year; once in the spring and once in the fall unless otherwise approved by the City Arborist. - 7.
-The application of dormant oil sprays and insecticidal soap within the Riparian Zone may be used throughout the growing season as needed. - 8.
-It shall be unlawful to dump, deposit or otherwise cause any trash, landscape debris or other material to be placed in any stream, channel, ditch, pond or basin that regularly or periodically carries or stores water. - D. General Notice Requirements: In order to provide reasonable notice to the public of the flood hazard potential within all areas of the Floodplain Management Overlay Zoning District, the following notice regulations and requirements are hereby adopted for all real property and structures located within said district: - 1.
-Subdivision Plats:

-a.
-All subdivision plats shall identify and designate the one percent (1%) annual chance floodplain boundary, the 0.2% annual chance floodplain -and boundary, and the floodway boundary b.
-All subdivision plats shall contain a plat note including a certification by a registered surveyor that the boundaries were established consistent with the FIRM map for the City or Blaine County, whichever applies.
+- 1. Encroachments in the floodway: Encroachments in the floodway are subject to the standards of Section 17.88.090. - 2.
+No use of restricted use chemicals or soil sterilants will be allowed within one hundred feet (100') of the mean high-water mark on any property within the City limits at any time. - 3.
+No use of pesticides, herbicides, or fertilizers will be allowed within twenty-five feet (25') of the mean high-water mark on any property within the City limits unless approved by the City Arborist. - 4.
+All applications of herbicides and/or pesticides within one hundred feet (100') of the mean high water mark, but not within twenty five feet (25') of the mean high water mark, must be done by a licensed applicator and applied at the minimum application rates. - 5.
+Application times for herbicides and/or pesticides will be limited to two (2) times a year; once in the spring and once in the fall, unless otherwise approved by the City Arborist. - 6.
+The application of dormant oil sprays and insecticidal soap within the Riparian Zone may be used throughout the growing season as needed. - 7.
+It shall be unlawful to dump, deposit or otherwise cause any trash, landscape debris or other material to be placed in any stream, channel, ditch, pond, or basin that regularly or periodically carries or stores water. - D. General Notice and Disclosure Requirements: In order to provide reasonable notice to the public of the flood hazard potential within all areas of the Floodplain Management Overlay Zoning District and the Waterways Review District, the following notice regulations and requirements are hereby adopted for all real property and structures located within said districts: - 1.
+Floodplain Acknowledgement Authorization Required: Prior to issuance of any floodplain development permit, the property owner or his or her authorized agent shall acknowledge by executed written affidavit that said property is located within the one percent (1%) annual chance floodplain (SFHA) as defined herein and that a violation of the terms of this article shall cause the City to seek legal remedies. - 2.
+Real Estate Sales and Leasing Disclosures: Each and every real estate agent, sales person and broker, and each and every private party who offers for sale or lease a parcel of real property and/or structure that contains SFHA, floodway, frontage on a waterway and associated Riparian Zone, shall provide the prospective purchaser or leaseholder with written notice that said real property and/or structure is located within the Floodplain, Floodway, and/or Waterways Review District and that structures and land are subject to the regulations of this ordinance. - 3.
+Special requirements for Subdivision Plats: - a.
+United States Geological Survey (USGS) datum shall be used and identified on the plat and a permanent benchmark shall be identified and shown on the plat. - b.
+All subdivision plats shall contain a plat note including a certification by a registered surveyor that the boundaries were established consistent with the FIRM for the City or Blaine County, whichever applies.
+The note shall include the FEMA FIRM panel number(s), FIRM effective date(s), and a note stating that "Flood Zones are subject to change by FEMA and all lands within <a href="https://documents.org/lengths.org/len - c.
+All subdivision plats shall identify and designate the Special Flood Hazard Area, the 0.2% annual chance (500-year) floodplain boundary, the floodway boundary, the mean high water mark, and the Riparian Zone.
+All flood zone(s), and base flood elevation(s) shall be shown on the plat.